 If you suffered a brain injury due to another party’s negligence or recklessness, the Phoenix injury attorneys at Breyer Law Offices, P.C., can help.
 We are devoted to helping victims find compensation for all of their medical bills, the temporary or permanent changes to their lives, and their loss of ability to work and earn a living.
 If you have questions about your situation, please call The Husband & Wife Law Team of attorneys Alexis and Mark Breyer today at (602) 457-6222.

 Brain injuries occur when the brain is hit, shaken, or thrashed around in any type of accident.
-The brain is bruised, bleeding, or otherwise damaged, causing the victim to act differently, lose abilities, and in extreme cases, become permanently disabled or die.
+The brain is bruised, bleeding, or otherwise injured, causing the victim to act differently, lose abilities, and in extreme cases, become permanently disabled or die.
 Commonly known as traumatic brain injuries (TBI), they often damage the cognitive, neurologic, emotional, physical, and mental abilities of the patient.

 There are two forms of TBI a victim may suffer: open head injury and closed head injury.
 An open head injury occurs when an object pierces the skull of a victim, entering and damaging the brain.
 A closed head injury is blunt force trauma to the brain, with the brain slamming against the front, back, and sides of the skull due to sudden impact.